mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 A similar observation can be made of a linked pedagogy that of semantic waves which uses an example of algorithms in one research process but again does not link to an underlying framework of "complex" concepts to illustrate.

-THIS COUDL BE PUT BEFORE CT - AND THEN CT IS EXPLPORED AS A FRAMEWORK OF CONCEPTS - THEN A PEDAGOGY

 DEVELOP THIS DEFICIT AND THE ASSUMPTIONS PRESENT IN A CRITICAL WAY ABSTRACT VS CONCRETE